netwww1/CalcBindingAva/README.md

 ## Install

-Download source code and compil CalcBindingAva.csproj by vs2022.
+Download source code and compile CalcBindingAva.csproj by vs2022.

 ## Overview
 Following example shows xaml snippets with standart Binding and with CalcBinding in very simple case: